saduf/test_readme/README.md

   * Define training and validation tfrecords from the training data.
 Once the network has been tuned and validated, use the complete dataset to train the network.
   * Fine-Tune all layers for MobileNet_v1_1.0_224 model.
     * Note: A MobileNet_v1_1.0_160 model cuts the inference time from around 41ms/image to 23ms/image losing only ~ 2% in top-1 accuracy.
   * Export the network using a batch_size=1 to comply with the NCS specifications.
-This step will generate the TensorFlow meta file, as well as the weight files.
+This step will generate the TensorFlow<sup>TM/sup> meta file, as well as the weight files.
   * Compile the network, the resulting compiled file should be ~6.5MB.
   * Preprocessing images for inference:
     * Convert Image to an RGB format.